 After trying a new method to teach a new approach then demonstrating a positive impact, can we share this information with others?
 This could be by a peer-reviewed publication, a podcast, a youtube video, or tweet.

-In 2012, the Accreditation Council for Continuing Medical Education awarded U-M Medical School with its "Accreditation with Commendation" rating.
+In 2018, the Accreditation Council for Continuing Medical Education awarded the University of Michigan Medical School with its "Accreditation with Commendation" rating.
 This award reflects our commitment to providing community physicians and Medical School faculty physicians with high-quality educational programs designed to meet the needs of a busy practice.